gocd/docs.go.cd/advanced_usage/config_repo.md

 ---
 description: GoCD's configuration is version controlled in a local git repository.
 It allows auditing of all changes made to the configuration.
-keywords: GoCD configuration repository, gabage collection, config repo,
+keywords: GoCD configuration repository, garbage collection, config repo,
 ---

 # GoCD Configuration repository